r48n34/esp32-simple-react-server/README.md

 2. Open the `WiFiCredentials.h` and change the `WIFI_SSID` and `WIFI_PASSWORD` to your local wifi informations.

+3. Install `SPIFFS.h` for the esp32 and upload the website to the SP32 Filesystem.

-3. Verify the code from `esp32-react.ino` with adruino IDE and complie in the IDE.
+4. Verify the code from `esp32-react.ino` with adruino IDE and complie in the IDE.

 ## File structure
 ```